Asymptotics for Strassen's Optimal Transport Problem: Introduction

-As for the other direction, we show that in fact, the exponent of the upper bound \eqref{eq:-65} is attained by some coupling $\pi\in C(\mu,\nu)$.
-This coupling $\pi$ is constructed as follows.
-Let $\left(T_{X}^{*},T_{Y}^{*}\right)$ be an optimal pair that attains the maximum in \eqref{eq:-65}.
-We construct $\pi\in C(\mu,\nu)$ such that

-It is easy to verify the existence of such coupling.
-The property in \eqref{eq:} ensures that the upper bound \eqref{eq:-65} is attained by such a coupling $\pi$.
-See the illustration in Fig. \ref{fig:}.
-This implies that the exponent in \eqref{eq:LD1} is upper bounded by $f(\alpha)$.
+which ensures that the exponent of the upper bound in \eqref{eq:-65} is asymptotically attained by such a coupling $\pi$.
+Hence, the exponent in \eqref{eq:LD1} is also upper bounded by $f(\alpha)$.
+See the illustration for this case in Fig. \ref{fig:}.